Newlywed Challenges & Solutions

 Scheduled Connection Time

-βPlan weekly date nights and set aside daily time for meaningful interaction.
-This ensures both partners feel valued and prevents careers from overshadowing the relationship.
+Plan regular date nights and set aside daily time for meaningful interaction.
+This maintains connection and prevents careers or routines from crowding out intimacy.

 Boundary Setting